-In the evening, decorated rafts with flowers, gifts and perfume and rice offerings on board, is set out in the sea to please and thank the goddess.
-Whether believers of Iemanjá or not, Rio locals join the celebrations to enthusiastically welcome the New Year.
+In the evening, decorated rafts with flowers, gifts and perfume and rice offerings onboard, is set out in the sea to please and thank the goddess.
+Whether believers of Iemanjá or not, Rio locals join the celebrations to welcome the New Year enthusiastically.

 Festas Juninas is a traditional festival celebrated in honour of Saint John.

-Generally, this festival is celebrated during the winter season in Brazil and in summer in Europe.
-The story behind this celebration goes that the Saint John’s mother Elizabeth wanted to announce the arrival of her son.
+Generally, this festival is celebrated during the winter season in Brazil and summer in Europe.
+The story behind this celebration goes that Saint John’s mother Elizabeth wanted to announce the arrival of her son.
 So she lit a fire and erected a pole with a doll placed on the top to announce his birth.
-Today, this festival is celebrated in honour of three saint’s St. John, St. Anthony, and St. Peter who were born during the month of June.
+Today, this festival is celebrated in honour of three saint’s St. John, St. Anthony, and St. Peter, who was born during June.

 The festival is celebrated in churches, schools, city squares by lighting bonfires, playing games, dancing and singing.

-Today the Carnival is the most popular and largest festival in the country, with four days of music and dance, taking place on the streets, as well as several costume gala balls held at the main hotels in the city.
+The Rio Carnival parade is filled with music and dance, and several costume gala balls are held at the central hotels in the city.

 Like the Carnival, New Year’s Celebrations are also a major part of the festivities in Rio.

-Hotels, houses, restaurants and basically the whole city is lit up with decorations.
+Hotels, houses, restaurants and the whole city is lit up with decorations.
 Various shows, concerts and other entertaining events are organized to celebrate the forthcoming year (and the end of the previous one).
-Ringing in the New Year with a midnight Champagne toast is considered to be lucky…so get involved!
+Ringing in the New Year with a midnight Champagne toast is considered to be lucky, so get involved!